 Expansion port added on WDM MUX DEMUX is really useful.
 If you installed a CWDM network which just using several of the CWDM wavelengths, you can use this expansion port to increase the network capacity by connecting the expansion port with the line port of another CWDM MUX DEMUX supporting different wavelengths.
 Then the network of this CWDM network can be increased easily.
-Both CWDM MUX DEMUX and DWDM MUX DEMUX support this expansion port.
-Kindly click the following picture for details of how to use expansion port.
+Watch the following video to get more details for CWDM MUX DEMUX.

 The 1310nm and 1550nm are actually WDM wavelengths.
 How could these two wavelengths become special?
 It can be recognized that many fiber optic signals for are transmitted over 1310nm and 1550nm.
 Many fiber optic transceivers support long distances use these two wavelengths.
 However, the standard channel port on WDM MUX/DEMUX can only be connected to color coded fiber optic transceiver like CWDM SFP/SFP+ and DWDM SFP/SFP+.
 With these special designed 1310nm port and 1550nm port, the signal running through ordinary fiber optic transceivers can be combined together with other CWDM wavelengths.